 In a beautiful building on the Marktgasse is the Café de Paris, offering traditional French cuisine with a few local twists.
 You can enjoy dinner outside under the canopy, or inside for a more intimate experience.
 Tartare de boeuf is a speciality dish here, among other brasserie-style options.

-Part of the Hotel Royal St Georges, Brasserie St Georges is an elegant and spacious restaurant serving up modern Swiss dishes.
-The cheese fondue is a popular appetiser choice.
+Part of the Hotel Royal St Georges, Brasserie St Georges is an elegant and spacious restaurant serving up a wide range of dishes.
+The Swiss Signature menu is a popular choice.

 Just outside of town is Little Thai, a small and simple Thai restaurant with a comfortable, relaxed atmosphere.
 The food is truly authentic and their portions are generous.